Frequently Asked Questions

 What is Teachers in Their Power?

 Teachers in Their Power is a storytelling project focused on changing the narrative about the teaching profession.
 The stories are typically shared as a combination of portraits + interviews, so it’s sometimes described as “Humans of New York for teachers.”
+There are also video stories.
 You can read more about the project on the About page.

 What does “Teachers in Their Power” mean?